A Splinter and an Enchanted Mirror

 We each have our own splinters that might influence how we see the world.
 And how we view ourselves.
 Through our personal healing work with meditation we can transform!

-Sometimes the winter season feels like a good time to do the work of transformation.
+Sometimes the winter season feels like a good time to do some healing work.